Maryland Terrapins: Figure skating

 Skaters from across the three teams have, by invitation, performed demonstrations for a variety of publications, most recently being featured in the Washington Post: ter.ps/FigSkateWaPo.

+Ice hockey

+The University of Maryland has an ice hockey club, which competes in the Atlantic Coast Collegiate Hockey League.

 Rugby

 The Maryland Terrapins rugby team was founded in 1968.
 Maryland's best season was 1985, when Maryland played in the national championship final, losing 31–6 to Cal.
 (See National Collegiate Rugby Championship results.)
 Maryland plays in the Atlantic Coast Rugby League, a conference formed in 2011 along with other Atlantic Coast Conference schools.
 The Terps are led by head coach Jeff Soeken, who was a three-time All-American when he played rugby for Maryland.

 Maryland was the champion of the league's inaugural 2011 season, defeating North Carolina, 39–32, in the title match.
 Maryland repeated as Atlantic Coast champion again in 2012, defeating Clemson.
 Maryland placed 10th in the 2012 Collegiate Rugby Championship (CRC), notching wins against Penn State and Oklahoma.
 The CRC is the highest-profile college rugby tournament in the country, held at PPL Park in Philadelphia and broadcast live on NBC.
 Maryland reached the semifinals of the 2012 ACI 7s tournament in Blacksburg.